 We are a parent-run co-op, which means member families perform all jobs necessary to operate the school.
 We employ a trained teacher who parents assist in the classroom.
 Each member family also holds a support job or board position, assists with fundraising, helps with facility maintenance, and attends required training and meetings.

-Classroom parent teachers attend mandatory trainings in the fall to educate them about classroom procedures, developmentally appropriate practices, and conflict resolution.
-For insurance purposes, parents may not bring siblings into the classroom while they parent teach.
-While referred to as “parent teachers,” these may be grandparents, guardians, and friends depending on what works for each individual family.
+Classroom parent-teachers attend mandatory training in the fall to educate them about classroom procedures, developmentally appropriate practices, and conflict resolution.
+For insurance purposes, parents may not bring siblings into the classroom while they teach.
+While referred to as “parent-teachers,” these may be grandparents, guardians, and friends, depending on what works for each family.

 PRESCHOOL PARENT TEACHING